andy-guttridge/tribehub_drf/README.md

 ### Resolved bugs

+#### Bugs found while testing the API in isolation
-- During testing, it became apparent that a user could not create a calendar event with no other members of the tribe invited (i.e. events only for themselves), because the `to` field on the `Event` model defaulted to not allowing null values.
+- During testing, it became apparent that a user was unable to create a calendar event with no other members of the tribe invited (i.e. events only for themselves), because the `to` field on the `Event` model defaulted to not allowing null values.
 This was fixed by adding `null=True` and `blank=True` arguments to the field.
 - Testing also revealed that the programatically generated event recurrences erroneously included the currently authenticated user as the 'owner' of the event, rather than the user who created them.
 This was fixed by changing two variables in `events/utils.py`.
 - Testing demonstrated that using an id for a non-existent event object for the `events/response/id` endpoint resulted in an uncaught exception.
 Try...except blocks were added to  the EventResponse class in `events/views.py` to ensure any references to non-existent events are handled gracefully alongside permission related errors, and that appropriate HTTP status codes are returned for each class of error.

+#### Bugs found while testing the React front-end
 - When first implementing user sign-in from the React front-end, submission of the POST form data to `dj-rest-auth/login/` was causing an HTTP 405 'method not allowed' error.
 This was tracked down to a space in the string for the value of `JWT-REFRESH-TOKEN` in `settings.py`.
 In order to work out what exactly was causing the bug, the settings of the React app were temporarily changed to make requests to `localhost` instead of the deployed API, enabling the API to run in debug mode and to make live changes to the code and see their effect on the frontend without having to rebuild the deployed API.
 Once the bug was fixed, the changes were pushed to GitHub and the API redeployed.
+- A bug was found causing incorrect profile image URLs to be served in the JSON data.
+This was fixed by overrdiding the `to_representation` method of the Profile and Tribe serializers so that the URL property of each CloudinaryField is used to generate the image URLs.
 - Although programatically generated event recurrences appeared to be created correctly when testing via the Django Rest Framework admin interface, once they could be visualised on a calendar in the React frontend a number of issues with recurrences became apparent, including duplicated events on the same day and incorrect recurrence dates.
 These bugs were caused by incorrect use of the django-recurrence app used to generate the recurrences; the documentation for  django-recurrence is somewhat sparse, so some trial and error experimentation and inspection of the django-recurrence source code to identify relevant kwargs to try was required.
 The bugs were mostly fixed, with one exception (see below).
 - During development of the frontend React application, it was found that requests for calendar events were causing an internal server error after a user was deleted.
 This was found to be because the user's profile had been deleted, but there were still references to it in some calendar events (e.g. if the user whose account was deleted was invited to an event and/or recorded as having accepted the invitation).
 This was addressed by performing 'clean-up' actions to remove references to deleted user accounts during the account deletion process.
+- The behaviour of monthly recurrences when the original date is at the end of the month proved difficult to refine due to the varying number of days in a month.
+Initially, recurrences where the orginal event day is in the range `29 - 31` were generated using an offset from the end of the month.
+For example, monthly recurrences for an event with a date of 30 January 2023 would fall on the 30th of the month for months with 31 days, but the 29th of the month for months with 30 days.
+[Further research](https://stackoverflow.com/questions/35757778/rrule-for-repeating-monthly-on-the-31st-or-closest-day) eventually led to a better approach which ensures recurring monthly events at the end of the month are appropriately generated for all varying month lengths.
+- Frontend testing exposed an issue with duration field data for programatically generated recurrences of calendar events being formatted incorrectly, causing errors in the React app.
+This was rectified by using a ModelSerializer to format the data for that specific field of the recurrences.
+- A browser console error in the React app revealed that Cloudinary images were being served insecurely via http.
+After unnsuccessfully trying some changes to the Cloudinary configuration in `settings.py` and conducting some further research, it appeared that this might be a bug affecting some other part of the software stack, possibly the django-cloudinary-storage app.
+A fix was found on [Stack Overflow](https://stackoverflow.com/questions/48508750/how-to-force-https-in-a-django-project-using-cloudinary), requiring the `url_options` dictionary for every reference to an image instance to be individually set to `{'secure': True}`.
+- Frontend testing demonstrated that the `company` field of the Contacts model was being omitted from search results.
+This was a simple fix, as the field had been added to the model later in development, and omitted from the `search_fields` parameter for the filter backends.

 ### Unresolved bugs
 - The `perform_create` method of the `ListCreate` generic view is overriden in `contacts/views.py`.
 Django does not seem to respond to custom permission classes in this circumstance, meaning that unauthorised users (i.e. authenticated users without tribe admin status) were able to create new contacts.
 Print statements at various points in the code were used to verify that the relevant custom permission classes were being invoked and returning the correct values, and it remains uncertain whether this issue is due to a bug in Django Rest Framework or in this project.

     The issue was overcome by manually checking the status of the user within the `perform_create` method, but given more time it would be desirable to look into this further and revert to correct use of permission classes here if possible.

-- The behaviour of monthly recurrences when the original date is at the end of the month proved difficult to refine due to the varying number of days in a month.
-Current behaviour is that recurrences where the orginal event day is in the range `29 - 31` are generated using an offset from the end of the month.
-For example, monthly recurrences for an event with a date of 30 January 2023 would fall on the 30th of the month for months with 31 days, but the 29th of the month for months with 30 days.
-This is not quite the desired behaviour, and would be subject to further refinement given more time.

 ## Deployment
 The TribeHub API is deployed to Heroku, using an ElephantSQL Postgres database.
 To duplicate deployment to Heroku, follow these steps: